The Andy Williams Show

-The Andy Williams Show is an American television variety show hosted by singer Andy Williams that ran on NBC (and was videotaped in color) from 1962 to 1971 (alternating during the summer of 1970 with Andy Williams Presents Ray Stevens).
+The Andy Williams Show is an American television variety show hosted by Andy Williams that ran on NBC (and was videotaped in color) from 1962 to 1971 (alternating during the summer of 1970 with Andy Williams Presents Ray Stevens).
 It became a half-hour syndicated series beginning in the fall of 1976.

 Series regulars

 The Andy Williams Show featured a number of regular performers including: